BenMorel/XMLStreamer/README.md

 ### Querying with SimpleXML

 If you prefer to work with SimpleXML, you can use [simplexml_import_dom()](http://php.net/manual/en/function.simplexml-import-dom.php).
-SimpleXML requires that you wrap your node in a `DOMDocument` before importing it:
+SimpleXML requires that you wrap your element in a `DOMDocument` before importing it:

 ```php
 $streamer->stream('product-feed.xml', function(\DOMElement $product) {